 ABERDI entered into a lease agreement with the Company for the plantation area inclusive of the standing crops, properties and equipment effective January 1, 2013 with the option to pre-terminate the lease agreement as agreed by both parties.
 Also, as provided in the lease agreement, that from October 1, 2012 up to December 31, 2012, ABERDI shall be given access to enter the Company's premises for the set-up, construction and preparation for its intended use of the plantation area.
 The lease was extended up to April 1, 2020.
 The lease contract with ABERDI was renewed and expired on April 1, 2022.
-The same was renewed and extended for another three (3) years which will expire on April 1, 2025,
+The same was renewed and extended for another three (3) years which will expire on April 1, 2025.

 Kalabugao and Impasug-ong plantation and/or nursery are all located in Bukidnon, while Opol and Tignapoloan are located in Misamis Oriental.
-A total of 193,227 trees (net of mortality) were planted as of December 31, 2022.
+A total of 193,227 trees (net of mortality) were planted as of December 31, 2023.

-Nakeen Corporation's total assets decreased by 5% from P215.1M to P 205.1M.
-Property, Plant and Equipment - net increased by 4% or P6.8 million from P173.9 million in 2021 to P180.8 million in 2022.
+Nakeen Corporation's (NC) total assets decreased by 8% from P205.1M to P189.1M.
+Property, Plant and Equipment - net amounted to P162.1M in 2023 from the previous year's P162.4M.
 Deposit for future stock subscription presented as noncurrent liability remained at P248.0 million in both years.
-It incurred capital deficiency (negative equity) of P47.3 million and P37.0 million as of December 31, 2022 and December 31, 2021, respectively.
-Rental income amounted to P2.9M in 2022 and 2021.
-Direct plantation costs amounted to P465 thousand for both 2022 and 2021.
-Operating expenses increased by 524% which amounted to P12.5 million in 2022 as compared from previous year's P2.0 million which primarily resulted in net loss at P10.2 million in 2022.
-The Company recognized impairment losses amounting to P9.1 million in 2021 which primarily resulted in net loss at around P8.8 million.
+It incurred capital deficiency (negative equity) of P63.6million and P47.3 million as of December 31, 2023 and December 31, 2022, respectively.
+Rental income (leasing revenue) amounted to P2.9M in 2023 and 2022.
+Cost of leasing amounted to P465 thousand for both 2023 and 2022.
+General and Administrative expenses increased by 1% which amounted to P1.4 million in 2023.
+Impairment loss increased by 54% amounting P6.0M from previous year's P11.1 million to this year's P17.1M which primarily resulted in net loss at P16.3 million in 2023 and at P10.2 million in 2022.